Skip to main content

 Resident Director Requirement

 At least one director must have stayed in India for a minimum of 120 days in the preceding financial year.
 If you do not have a suitable candidate, you will need to appoint a local professional director.
 Many foreign companies engage their local legal counsel or a trusted advisor for this role.
+The resident director must have a valid DIN and DSC.

 Registered Office

 You must have a registered office address in India before or immediately after incorporation.
 This can be a co-working space, a virtual office with a valid lease agreement, or a traditional office.
 The address is publicly listed and all regulatory correspondence is sent there.
+You will need a rent agreement or ownership documents and a No Objection Certificate from the property owner.

 Transfer Pricing